 Back in Cambridge in 1994 he hit the gravy train of work and bought his first boat Possum, a Halcyon 27 in 1999.
 Two years of rebuild followed before the adventures began, including taking her up the Thames to Pentonhook Marina where he lived aboard for a while to be closer to his work.

-In March 2002 he saw his next boat Galago, which was described as love at first site.
-She was bought, Possum sold, and he brought Galago down to Brighton where he lived about until meeting Nichola and reluctantly decided that ‘we’re going to need a bigger boat’ which brought us to Emerald.
+In 2002 he saw his next boat Galago, which was described as love at first sight.
+She was bought, Possum sold, and he brought Galago down to Brighton where he lived aboard until meeting Nichola and reluctantly deciding that ‘we’re going to need a bigger boat’ which brought us to Emerald.

-Nichola hails from Sheffield, a city pretty much as far from the sea in each direction you can go in England.
+Nichola hails from Sheffield, a city pretty much as far from the sea in each direction as you can go in England.
 However, family trips to Cornwall each year developed a love of the sea and poor dad was roped into being the rubber dinghy power on many occasions.
-My first taste of sailing was with Summit Venture Scouts on Dam Flask near Sheffield when I was 17.
-This ended in a dunking in the water for everyone in the boat when a sudden gust of wind sent the boom across and knocked me on the head – ending in a capsize!
+Her first taste of sailing was with Summit Venture Scouts on Dam Flask near Sheffield at age 17.
+This ended in a dunking in the water for everyone in the boat when a sudden gust of wind sent the boom across and knocked her on the head – ending in a capsize!

-At Bradford University the water bug really hit when I took up scuba diving, completing my first dive in the Sound of Mull on a unseasonably warm Easter in 1991 (we even got sun tans).
-Since then I’ve completed over 450 dives – mainly around the UK from Scapa Flow to south-west Ireland, Wales and all along the Channel Coast – had a go at cave diving and been involved with mixed gas technical diving culminating in an expedition to dive the Lusitania in southern
+At Bradford University the water bug really hit when she took up scuba diving, completing a first dive in the Sound of Mull on a unseasonably warm Easter in 1991.
+With over 450 dives – mainly around the UK from Scapa Flow to south-west Ireland, Wales and all along the Channel Coast plus a spot of cave diving in France – culminating in a mixed gas expedition to dive the Lusitania in southern Ireland in 1999.